XRShare/XRShare/README.md

-# XR Anatomy
+# XRShare

-XR Anatomy is a demonstration app for iOS and visionOS that lets you place, inspect and share detailed 3-D anatomical models in augmented or mixed reality.
+XRShare is a demonstration app for iOS and visionOS that lets you place, inspect and share detailed 3-D anatomical models in augmented or mixed reality.
 The project shows how to:

 * load and display USDZ assets with RealityKit
 * apply basic gestures for translation, rotation and scaling